Scientific Publishing In The Era of Open Access

 Even the open access journal PLoS works with other publishers, despite being both open access and a publisher in its own right.

-“PLoS engages with other publishers on issues like shared infrastructure (for example, Crossref, which provides DOIs object identifiers, a type of electronic signature).
+“PLoS engages with other publishers on issues like shared infrastructure (for example, Crossref, which provides DOIs [digital object identifiers, a type of electronic signature]).
 Similarly, STM publishers coordinate on discovery platforms, such as search engines,” said PloS’s Marincola.